How to Add a Social Feed to a HubSpot Website

 Blog

-We'll be detailing why you should considering adding your feed to your website, how to curate and design a beautiful social media feed, and exactly where to add the HTML code in your HubSpot website.
+In this guide, we’ll walk you through why adding your feed is a smart move, how to curate and design a clean, eye-catching social media feed, and exactly where to paste the HTML code inside your HubSpot website.

 Why add your social media feed to your HubSpot website?